ManosKelig/TriviaFight-Web-Based-Quiz-Game/readme.md

 #### Activate environment

     venv\Scripts\activate

+### Set a secret key

+Change the name of '.env.example' to '.env' copy the output of 'secret_key_generator.py'.

 ### Install dependencies and run
-After the virtual environment has been set up, it necessary to install the dependencies that are needed for the app to run.
+After the virtual environment and the key have been set up, it necessary to install the dependencies that are needed for the app to run.
 The requirements.txt file can be used to install them through the terminal.
 To do this, execute the following line in the virtual environment terminal

     pip install -r requirements.txt.

 After the dependencies have been installed, run "app.py" from the terminal.

 ## How to use the project